maricotagc/Java/README.md

 ## Overloading
 When a class has two or more methods by the same name but different parameters, it is known as method overloading.

+## Overriding
+When a subclass modifies a method from it's superclass.

+##### Rules for overriding
+* The parameters cannot be changed.
+* The return type cannot be changed.
+* The access level cannot be more restrictive than superclass'.
+* Instance methods can be overridden only if they are inherited by the subclass.
+* A method declared final cannot be overridden.
+* A method declared static cannot be overridden but can be re-declared.
+* A subclass within the same package as the instance's superclass can override any superclass method that is not declared private or final.
+* A subclass in a different package can only override the non-final methods declared public or protected.
+* An overriding method can throw any uncheck exceptions, regardless of whether the overridden method throws exceptions or not.
+However, the overriding method should not throw checked exceptions that are new or broader than the ones declared by the overridden method.
+The overriding method can throw narrower or fewer exceptions than the overridden method.
+* Constructors cannot be overridden.

 ## This keyword
 Used as a reference to the object of the current class.
 Used to:
 * Differentiate the instance variables from local variables if they have same names.